 Ford had previously been a part of the Fisher College Men's Basketball program for four seasons as an Assistant Coach, and as the Associate Head Coach during his final season with the team.

-Prior to Fisher, Ford brings with him four additional years of extensive coaching experience, including three at the Division 1 level.
+Prior to Fisher, Ford brings with him four additional years of extensive coaching experience, including three at the NCAA Division 1 level.
 During the 2013-14 season, Ford worked as a Graduate Assistant under Don Verlin and the University of Idaho Men’s Basketball program (finished 5th in the WAC and 2nd in the WAC tournament).
 At Idaho, Ford assisted in all aspects of coaching duties, including individual workouts and game film analysis.

 Additionally, he spent the 2012-13 season as an Assistant Varsity Boys’ Basketball Coach at Genesee High School in Genesee, Idaho.
 As an undergraduate at the University of Idaho, he spent two seasons (2008-09 and 2010-11) as an undergraduate Student Assistant under Coach Jon Newlee for the University of Idaho Women’s Basketball program.